Drewjoe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Readme that outlines various shell redirection task.\n1.
-Script that prints hello world
+This is a readme file that outlines that various task in shell redirections.
+1. Script that prints Hello, World